dev-aditya/course-notes-core/README.md

 This repository contains course notes typesetted in LaTeX, for core year.
 They are not complete, but might pe helpful.
 So, I keep it here. *The templates used in making these notes can be found [here](https://github.com/dev-aditya/LaTeX-template)*

 **Please feel free to share and edit the notes.
-Feel free to create an issue or PR in case you find any typographical errors or any problem.**
+Feel free to create an issue or PR in case you find any typographical errors or any other problem.**

 ## Courses